ALSETLab/OpenIPSL_DLL/README.md

 The OpenIPSL is developed to be used for research and education (therefore frequent release times may be available), with maximum compatibility with [OpenModelica](https://openmodelica.org/) (to provide a free/libre and cost-free alternative for power system dynamic simulation), to provide as many as possible typical "test networks" for use in research and teaching, and to be developed in such way that the library can efficiently be used for power system simulation within Modelica-based workflows (i.e., helping to give reference power system models for development and testing of Modelica back-end compilers) when faced with power system simulation challenges.

 Please note that the library contains only the models that can be used for dynamic studies.
 As such, there are no solver tools provided in this repository (no Power Flow Solvers, no Time-Domain solvers, etc.).
-The user should use a Modelica-compliant tool for simulation of models in this lirbary.
+The user should use a Modelica-compliant tool for simulation of models in this library.

 ## History
 The iPSL is a [Modelica](https://www.modelica.org) library developed during the [iTesla project](https://cordis.europa.eu/project/id/283012/reporting).